Cognitive-Creators-AI/openrouter-performance-tester/README.md

 - Click “Run Suite”.
 You’ll see:
   - Summary cards with means
   - Bar/Scatter/Radar charts
-  - Export buttons (Markdown/CSV/PDF; PDF requires jsPDF UMD)
+  - Export buttons (Markdown/CSV/PDF; PDF is bundled)
 - Suite Summary shows the exact model and provider used for the run.

 Recommendation Wizard (quick screening)